Karacahisar Castle: Ottoman narrative of the conquest

-Response by the Seljuks

-Osman's latest victory was his greatest up to that date.
-Seljuk Sultan Alâeddin Kayqubad III expressed his deep appreciation for Osman's accomplishments in the name of the Seljuks and Islam, giving him the title of Ḥaḍrat ʻUthmān ghāzī marzubān 'âli jâh ʻUthmān Shāh (the honourable conqueror and border guardian Osman Shah).
-The Seljuk Sultan also bestowed upon Osman the governance of all the land he had conquered as well as the towns of Eskişehir and İnönü.
-Moreover, the Sultan issued a decree exempting Osman from all types of taxes.
-Osman also received several gifts from the Sultan reflecting the new high stature to the Seljuk court.
-These gifts included: a golden war banner, a Mehter (war drum), a Tuğ (a pole with circularly arranged horse tail hairs), a tassel, a gilded sword, a loose saddle, and one hundred thousand Dirhams.
-The decree also included the recognition of Osman's right to be mentioned in the Friday khuṭbah in all lands subject to him, and was permitted to mint coins in his name.
-Thus, Osman became a sultan, only lacking the title.
+Seljuk Sultan Alâeddin Kayqubad III is said to have given Osman the title Ḥaḍrat ʻUthmān ghāzī marzubān 'âli jâh ʻUthmān Shāh (the honourable conqueror and border guardian Osman Shah).
+Further, he also bestowed upon Osman the governance of all the land he had conquered as well as the towns of Eskişehir and İnönü and exempting Osman from all types of taxes.
+Finally, Osman also received several traditional gifts reflecting the new high stature to the Seljuk court, including a golden war banner, a Mehter (war drum), a Tuğ (a pole with circularly arranged horse tail hairs), a tassel, a gilded sword, a loose saddle, and one hundred thousand Dirhams.
+The decree also included the recognition of Osman's right to be mentioned in the Friday khuṭbah in all lands subject to him, and was permitted to mint coins in his name, making him essentially a sultan, only lacking the title.

-It is narrated that when drums were beaten announcing Sultan Kayqubad's arrival, Osman stood up in glorification, and remained so till the march music halted.
+It is told that when drums were beaten announcing Sultan Kayqubad's arrival, Osman stood up in glorification, and remained so till the march music halted.
 Since that day, Ottoman soldiers enacted standing in glorification for their Sultan whenever drums were beaten.

+Critical examination

+As mentioned earlier, the region around Karacahisar had not been under Byzantine control for around 100 years and thus many early scholars of Ottoman history such as Paul Wittek (1935) or Aldo Gallotta (1993) simply rejected the story as anachronistic.
+More modern scholars such as Cemal Kafadar, Rudi Paul Lindner or Clive Foss do not fully reject the story and try a more balanced view.
+They agree that the story is based on a conflict between the Germiyanids and the Ottomans and that the castle was at the time under Germiyanids control.
+It seems likely that the story attempts to cover the fact that this strategic castle was in the hands of the Germiyanids long after the supposed Ottoman conquest.
+On the other hand, since the Ottomans tried to emphasise their role as champions of Islam, it was an embarrassment to find themselves fighting Muslims at the beginning of their history.